 - Reuse of excavated material by re-profiling adjacent landscaped areas

-Working closely with SEPA to make sure legislative requirements were met.
+- Working closely with the Scottish Environment Protection Agency (SEPA) to make sure legislative requirements were met.

 The airport is in an environmentally sensitive area that is rich in wildlife and ecosystems.
 As part of Balfour Beatty’s offering on all SCAPE Scotland Civil Engineering projects, they assessed the impact of works on the biodiversity of the area and offered options to create a biodiversity net gain.